meineerde/xenapi.rb/README.markdown

 to the XMLRPC API of a Citrix XenServer.

-This library is in no way endorsed or supported by Citrix or XenSource and is provided as is.
-It is probably useful, but might also neuter your dog, sleep with your wife, and sell your house on eBay.
+This library is in no way endorsed or supported by Citrix or XenSource and is provided as is under the MIT License.
+It is probably useful, but might also neuter your dog or sell your house on eBay.
 So don't blame me.

 * API Documentation: http://docs.vmd.citrix.com/XenServer/5.6.0/1.0/en_gb/api/
 * Other SDK variants: http://community.citrix.com/display/xs/Download+SDKs